The Curriculum for Wales 2022: what parents need to know

 The consultation period for the new Curriculum for Wales has now closed (July 2019).

-The feedback will now be considered by the education professionals who were involved in its development, the guidance will be refined, and it will then be made available ready for the curriculum roll-out in September 2022.
+The feedback has been considered by the education professionals who were involved in its development, the guidance has been refined, and it is now ready for the curriculum roll-out in September 2022.